purton-tech/cloak/www/content/blog/i-built-startup-in-rust/index.md

 ## Conclusion

-Pick the learning curve with the maximum total value.
+Pick technical learning curves that give the maximum total value in best practices and transferability.

 I'm happy that one of the decisions I made for my startup was Rust.

-My development cycle will be faster, My startup more stable, and I can take that skill on to other projects.
+My development cycle will be faster, my startup more stable, and I can take that skill on to other projects.